alexwine36/Portfolio/apps/portfolio/content/projects/360-panos/index.md

 import {VRViewer} from '../../../src/components/mdx/vr-viewer/index.tsx'

 # The Problem
-How can you sell people on a location they have never been to?
-The idea was to take 360 degree panographic shots.
-Now the question is how do you display them?
+How to interest clients in purchasing a lot they have never seen: photograph and display 360 degree panographic shots.

 # The Solution
-1. Create a web app with a plat map and lots.
+1. Developed a web app containg a plat map and numbered lots.

 ![plat](Plat.svg)

-2. Make our lots with 360s clickable.
+2. Allowed client to select the lots containing 360 panoramic shots.
-3. Display the lot with a 360 panorama
+3. Displayed the lot with a 360 panorama.

 <VRViewer />

-4. Watch for the **digital** lot to turn to this...
+4. The program allowed the client to better visualize their future home on a lot, resulting in informed decisions and a place to create new memories (pictured below).

 ![model home](721e7d424f61ff2845c9d48ec02956d7-uncropped_scaled_within_1344_1008.jpeg)

-# Next Steps
+# Future Work

-This project kicked off many programming projects at Abrazo Homes.
-After the initial project was done.
-The question became how do we have lot availability update automatically.
+This project was just the beginning of many for Abrazo Homes.
+Once the initial project was completed, the next task was to develop a method for automatically updating [lot availability](/projects/marksystems-graphql-v1).

-That is when attention turned to setting up an API for the data we had available.